Initial S: A Monk Praying in the Water, Getty Center. Public domain, via Wikimedia Commons.

 Isn’t this curious?
 And poetry appears from the beginning.
 In the second chapter of Genesis (verse 23), Adam welcomes the creation of woman in this way:

 Here at last the bone of my bones, and flesh of my flesh.
+This one shall be called woman, for she was drawn forth from man.

 These are the very first human words reported; it is tempting and perhaps legitimate to draw some conclusions.
 By this point Adam has already named the animals, but the author only indicates this, without recording the spoken words; in the world of the beginning, from which the author knows himself as well as his readers to be excluded, he probably recognized that there must have existed an intimate relationship between language and the real, between words and things, that we are incapable of regaining.
-But when Adam does speak for the first time, he is given an “Edenic” language, one which our fallen languages can still attain in certain moments: thus Adam literally draws woman, ishah, from man, ’ish.
+But when Adam does speak for the first time, he is given an “Edenic” language, one which our fallen languages can still attain in certain moments: thus Adam literally draws woman, ’ishah, from man, ’ish.
 Hebrew, thanks to the pleasure it takes in wordplay—in the ludic and deeply serious harmonies between the sounds of words and the beings, objects, ideas, and emotions to which they open themselves—is a language particularly and providentially skillful at suggesting what would be a cordial relation between our language and our world, and a meaningful relation among the presences of the real.
 It is skillful in affirming the gravity of the lightest among the figures of rhetoric: the pun.
 Most importantly, as soon as the first man opens his mouth, he speaks in verse.
 Did the author think that in the world of primitive wonder language was naturally poetic?
 Is this why Adam, immediately after eating the forbidden fruit, responds to God in prose: “I heard your steps in the garden, and I was afraid because I was naked, and I hid myself” (Genesis 3:10)?
 We cannot know, but that first brief, spontaneous poem of Adam, which we seem to hear from so far away and from so close, solicits our attention and calls for our thought.
 If language before the Fall was poetic, or produced poems at moments charged with meaning, does poetry represent for us the apogee of our fallen speaking—its beginning and its end, its nostalgia and its hope?

 In paging through Genesis, a book of history and not a collection of poetry, we encounter an impressive number of poems.
 It is in poetry that God gives the law on murder and its punishment (Genesis 9:6), that Rebecca’s family blesses her (24:60), that Isaac prophesies the future of Esau (27:39–40), and that Jacob blesses the twelve tribes of Israel (49:2–27).
 Given the occasional difficulty of identifying which passages are in verse, it may be that others will be discovered.
 The Bible de Jérusalem (I am reading from a 2009 edition) presents God as speaking in poetry several times in the first three chapters, beginning with the creation of man, as the Word of God gives birth to the only creature endowed with speech:

-in the image of God he created him,
+God created man in his image, in the image of God he created him, man and woman he created them.

 In approaching the Bible’s beginning, we must often change our listening, our rhythm, our mode of attention and of being, in order to understand and receive a different language.